mindsphere/vfc-examples/createCustomEndpoint/readme.md

 - choose who has access to this endpoint (only users of the flow, all users on the tenant, public access)
 - develop the API functionality using VFC nodes

-This flow demonstrates a simple getting-started example on how to provide machine data via an API for external access of the last 15min intervall of machine data as JSON object.
+This flow demonstrates a simple getting-started example on how to provide machine data via an API for external access of the last 15min interval of machine data as JSON object.
 ![image](./doc/createCustomEndpoint.png)